eliorabaev/CyberSecurityDowngrade/README.md

    - Failed attempts are recorded with IP address
    - If failure limit is reached, account is locked for 30 minutes
    - On success, failed attempt counter is reset
-   - Server creates signed JWT with 1-hour expiration
+   - Server creates signed JWT with the database-stored secret key
-   - Token is returned to client
+   - Token is returned to client with 1-hour expiration
    - Client stores token in localStorage

 3. **Authenticated Requests**: